web

 Cost

-We value this course at £325 per person.
+£325 per person.

-Costs may vary depending on location and instructor – contact the instructor for more information by clicking on a course below.
+Costs may vary depending on location and instructor.
+Contact the instructor for more information by clicking on a course below.

-Course outcomes
+Learning outcomes

 Youth Mental Health First Aiders will be able to: